Dhaka Gate: Structure

-The Dhaka Gate, yellow in colour, consists of three major parts: two walls and a pillar.
+Formerly, the Dhaka Gate, yellow in colour, consisted of three major parts: two walls and a pillar.
 The two walls that shape like a slide has two pillars each that helped it to stand still for 400 years.
 The pillar, the height of which is about 15 feet, stands between the two walls.
-In total the gate, once a gateway to enter into the capital Dhaka used by the Mughals, consists of 5 pillars.
+In total the gate, once a gateway to enter into the capital Dhaka used by the Mughals, consisted of 2 pillars.

+After renovation, the pillar retained its original shape, but was painted orange to reflect the widespread color scheme of Mughal architecture in Bengal.
+A third pillar was installed to complete the effect.

 The height of the structure varies from 7 to 15 feet.
 But the design was uniquely made.
 There is a wide cornice shaped architectural work at the top of every single pillar.
 The two walls consist of a number of designed square holes in a half circular thickened part at the upper portion of the wall.

 The architecture reflects the glory of the 400-year-old capital Dhaka.